McCallum rule

 In monetary policy, the McCallum rule specifies a target for the monetary base (M0) which could be used by a central bank.
 The McCallum rule was proposed by Bennett T. McCallum at Carnegie Mellon University's Tepper School of Business.
-It is an alternative to the well known Taylor rule and performs better during crisis periods.
+It is an alternative to the well known Taylor rule and according to its proponents, it performs better during crisis periods.

 Rule

 The rule gives a target for the monetary base in the next quarter (about 13 weeks).
 The target is: